deengames-prototypes/gemlord/README.md

-# skylord
+# gemlord

 RPG with tactical battles.
-Reach and battle Skylord to earn your freedom.
+Reach and battle Gemlord to earn your freedom.

 # Dev Notes

+Formerly Skylord, if you're looking for the old notes.

 If VSCode complains about the non-existence of `program.exe` when you press F5: